 Connecting For Impact is a powerful leadership development program for top CEOs and executives looking to grow the feminist field in Israel and leverage their collective power to make change.
 Established in 2018 by the National Council for Jewish Women and the NCJW Women and Gender Studies program at Tel Aviv University, this program serves as a direct response to research that indicates the importance of creating platforms for feminist connection and collaboration.

-This second cohort of the 18-month intensive leadership fellowship offers training, coaching, and collaboration to leaders doing extraordinary work to end violence against women in Israel, across a range of sectors and populations—working to address sexual assault, domestic violence, unjust divorce laws, sexual trafficking, and more, in the secular Israeli, Orthodox and ultra-Orthodox, Bedouin, Arab, and Russian communities, among others.
+This second cohort of the 18-month intensive leadership fellowship offers training, coaching, and collaboration to leaders doing extraordinary work to end violence against women in Israel, across a range of sectors and populations—working to address sexual assault, domestic violence, unjust divorce laws, sexual trafficking, and more, in the secular Israeli, Orthodox and ultra-Orthodox, Bedouin, and Arab communities, among others.

 Fellows will create connections and develop projects that empower the feminist field in Israel in general, and work to end the phenomena of violence against women in particular.
 No other program works across the Israeli feminist activist space in this way.
-We’re thrilled to partner with the Weinberg Foundation in order to make this intensive journey possible.

 Meet the 2020 Connecting For Impact Cohort